Welcome to binNotes | redThread™

 [Author’s note: Santa Cruz Mountain Vineyard on Jarvis Road sits on of California’s oldest continuously operated vineyards, Jarvis Brothers Vineyard, originally established in 1863.]

-Talk about serendipity – in 1974, Ken was drinking champagne with David when Ken decided to buy the Jarvis Road vineyard.
+Talk about serendipity – in 1974, Ken was drinking some champagne, and as he went through the bottle, decided he would jump in and buy the Jarvis Road vineyard.
 Over the years, Ken would occasionally make bubbles from the second crop on the vines.

-In 2004, when Ken sold the Jarvis Road vineyard, and I bought the business, we drank a bottle of those bubbles – and later realized that our celebration was almost exactly three weeks from the same date when he had celebrated with David Bruce twenty-five years earlier!
+In 2004, when Ken sold the Jarvis Road vineyard, and I bought the business, we drank a 1977 sparkling wine produced from that vineyard – and later realized that our celebration was almost exactly 30 years since Ken purchased the property, and 25 years, almost to the week, that Ken and I started working together.

 rT: Since you don’t currently own your own vineyards at Santa Cruz Mountain Vineyard, how much control do you have over the vineyards where you purchase your grapes?

 Bokisch Vineyards in Lodi is the furthest away [where] I source, but I trust him.
-And at Pierce Vineyards and Hahn are nearby, so I get many samples.
+For nearby Santa Cruz Mountain fruit, I get many samples.
 So much about picking is to understand the gestalt of a vineyard – how they taste, feel, dimple – versus just analyzing numbers.

 I like ‘light on land’ practices.
 For example, Bokisch Vineyard is CCFF [Author’s Note: Bokisch Vineyards practices Lodi Rules, one of California’s earliest, and most stringent. sustainable farming program.]
 Pierce is sustainable, Hahn is Sip-Certified.